Coronavirus (COVID-19) travel advice

 Joint statement 25 March 2020

-The risk protection arrangement (RPA) is an alternative to commercial insurance for academies and some state maintained schools in England.
-The RPA specifically includes cover for school trip cancellation and so schools may be able to claim for trips cancelled due to government advice in this academic year.
+The risk protection arrangement (RPA) is an alternative to insurance for academies and some state maintained schools in England and specifically includes cover for school trip cancellation.
+The DfE has confirmed that members can claim for school trips cancelled due to government advice in this academic year.
 If you are a member, please see the RPA Claims download at the bottom of this page for information on how to claim.

 ABTA offers advice for customers looking to cancel a trip due to coronavirus on their website: